 The Paris's Café de Foy hosted the call to arms for the storming of the Bastille.
 During the Enlightenment, the Café Procope had been the place where men like Rousseau, Diderot and Voltaire gathered to hone their philosophies and art.
 After the Revolution, Parisian café culture again became the haunt of writers and thinkers gathering to exchange ideas and work on their next masterpiece.

 Expatriates like Ernest Hemingway, Gertrude Stein, F. Scott Fitzgerald and T.S.
 Eliot met at La Rotonde.
 French poet and critic Apollinaire worked on his art review, “Les Soirées de Paris,” at the Café de Flore, sitting alongside André Breton.
-By midcentury, Simone de Beauvoir and Jean-Paul Sartre debated and created philosophies from its tables.
+By the mid-century, Simone de Beauvoir and Jean-Paul Sartre debated and created philosophies from their tables.

 From the Ottoman Empire to England, the United States to France, coffeehouses led to a meeting of the minds that inspired new waves of thought.